studioespresso/wp-childpages/README.txt

 == Installation ==

-1. Upload the `wp-sub-pages` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-childpages` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget to a widget area or sidebar